blocknetdx/documentation/docs/protocol/xrouter/introduction.md

 ## Fees
 With XRouter, and subsequently [XCloud](/protocol/xcloud/introduction), fees are determined by a free market.
 Service Nodes can specify the fee that they wish to charge for a call and client can specify the max fee they are willing to pay for calls.

+??? info "Note about IP sharing and Fees."
+	When testing and enhancing XRouter, we encountered a bit of IP-sharing between snodes.
+This is bad practice, because it's evidently a case of one entity voting twice in an XRouter proof.
+As such go-xrouter filters out duplicate nodes per IP address, so the second node won't get any fees.

 ## Use Cases